 The substance causes the airways to become inflamed and narrower and trigger asthma symptoms.

-This test will probably only be used if the results of other tests, including spirometry, didn’t give a clear picture to show whether you have asthma, but you still have unexplained symptoms.
+This test will probably only be used if the results of other asthma tests didn’t give a clear picture to show whether you have asthma, but you still have unexplained symptoms.

 It is used to measure how your airways respond to triggers.
-This gives the doctor a clue about whether you have asthma.
+This helps your doctor understand whether you have asthma.

 What do the results show?